 Depeçage.
 In principle, the chosen law applies to the contract in its entirety.
 The parties are free, however, to identify specific parts of their contract (or agreements attached as a schedule or annex) and submit those parts to a different applicable law.
 This phenomena is called ‘depeçage‘.
 In this respect, it is worth mentioning supranational rules and regulations such as the Incoterms and UCP600.
 The legal status of these rules is not always clear; in some jurisdictions they are considered ‘contractual arrangements incorporated into the contract by reference’, whereas in other contracts they are seen as a separate body of law.
 In such case, a reference to such rules and regulations would qualify as depeçage and be valid and enforceable.

-International nature #
+International nature and choice of law #

 In order for a choice-of-law clause to be effective, a contract must be ‘international’.
 If a contract is not ‘international’, the effect of the choice-of-law clause is that only the supplementary law (ius dispositivum) from the local law of the contracting parties is replaced by the chosen law; the mandatory law of the contracting parties’ jurisdiction cannot be contracted away.